 11. Stuart Woods

-With over 75 novels, Stuart Woods is a prolific crime fiction writer.
-His books are known for their page-turning style, and over 50 of them have been best-sellers. *Chiefs*is his debut novel, and it won the Edgar Award.
+With over 75 novels, Stuart Woods was a prolific crime fiction writer.
+His books were known for their page-turning style, and over 50 of them were best-sellers.
+Chiefs was his debut novel, and it won the Edgar Award.
 It introduced Will Lee, one of his primary characters.
 Woods was born in 1938, received his education at the University of Georgia, and died in 2022.

 “Holmes prided himself on being able to look at a man as he entered the bank and predict what the man would want.”